 You will be held responsible for wilful action which places any person in danger or causes damage to College property, including interfering with fire equipment, fire doors or fire alarms and you will be required to pay for any damages so caused.

 You should never disturb others when using the Learner Resource Centre, Advice Centre or other College resources.
-Eating and drinking in these areas and in classrooms is prohibited.
-Particular resource areas, such as computer rooms, have specific regulations which must be followed.
+Eating in these areas is prohibited although you may consume a cold or hot drink with a secure lid.
+Particular resource areas, such as computer rooms and workshops may have specific regulations which must be followed.

 Use of Mobile Phones and Personal Music Players